Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Physical Models and Their Trotterisations

 where $U_{A/TC}(t) = \exp\left(-i H_{A/TC}t\right)$, is proposed in Ref.~\cite{MezzacapoA2014DQRS}.
 Both this and the 2nd-order Trotterisations are experimentally realised for $j = 0.5$, i.e., the Rabi model, in circuit QED~\cite{LangfordNK2017DQRS}.

 The Dicke model is known to be quantum chaotic for $g$ values around the critical coupling strength $g_{c} = \sqrt{\omega_{c}\omega_{j}}/2$ of the superradiant phase transition~\cite{CliveE2003QCD, Clive2003CDM}.
 In order to study digitisation-induced quantum chaos, we specifically choose cavity and spin frequencies far enough from its quantum chaotic regime, in its normal phase, but still staying in the ultra-strong coupling regime (so that RWA does not apply).
-Our results (on the existence and the qualitative properties of the threshold) hold for both the quantum chaotic and regular parameter regimes of the Dicke model, and, in the appendix~\ref{App:DickeChaos}, we discuss our choice of parameters and also provide example results for the Dicke DQS in its quantum chaotic regime.
-In our numerical simulations, the system parameters are $\omega_{j} = \omega_{c} = 3.5g$ (giving $g_{c}=1.75g$, which is sufficiently larger than $g$ for the model to be non-quantum chaotic), and the initial state is $\ket{0}\otimes\ket{j,j}$: that is, with zero photons in the cavity and the qubit ensemble in the spin coherent state $\ket{j,j} = \ket{\theta=0, \phi=0}$, where $\ket{\theta, \phi} = \exp\left(i\theta(J_{x} \sin(\phi) - J_{y} \cos(\phi))\right)\ket{j, m=j}$.
+Our results (on qualitative Trotterisation performance behaviours and the existence of the threshold) hold for both the quantum chaotic and regular parameter regimes of the Dicke model, and, in the Appendix~\ref{App:DickeChaos}, we discuss our choice of parameters and also provide example results for the Dicke DQS in its quantum chaotic regime.
+In our numerical simulations, the system parameters are $\omega_{j} = \omega_{c} = 3.5g$ (giving $g=g_{c}/1.75$, which is sufficiently smaller than $g_{c}$ for the model to be non-quantum-chaotic), and the initial state is $\ket{0}\otimes\ket{j,j}$: that is, with zero photons in the cavity and the qubit ensemble in the spin coherent state $\ket{j,j} = \ket{\theta=0, \phi=0}$, where $\ket{\theta, \phi} = \exp\left(i\theta(J_{x} \sin(\phi) - J_{y} \cos(\phi))\right)\ket{j, m=j}$.
 In our descriptions, we will sometimes refer to the Rabi-Dicke model to emphasise our results encompass both cases.